 If sexism in politics is so obvious, students asked, why don’t we have the language to convince conservatives to look at the evidence and make significant practical change?
 Is there a political advantage in playing sexist, toxic games?
 As the class came to an end there was a palpable feeling of excitement in the room.
-Students loitered around after class; keen to keep the discussion going.
+Students loitered around after class, keen to keep the discussion going.
 They were exhilarated.
-I wondered; was this the first time they had been invited to look at the history of Australian politics through an explicitly feminist lens?
+Was this the first time they had been invited to look at the history of Australian politics through an explicitly feminist lens?

 Listening to Mary, I was reminded of just how urgently we need writers to look at the untold stories that make this country.
 As I sat thinking, I recalled something The Honourable Quentin Bryce said in her 2013 Boyer Lecture series: storytelling is part of a responsible citizenship.
 It is in all of us.
 It is, she said, how we talk to one another.

 Our individual acts of storytelling shape our national narrative.
 So it is vital that we all have a place to come and share the stories of women.
 Storytelling is, in the end, a unique kind of advocacy.